 Open Banking… Open Energy, Open Media, Open Telco?

-Could the GDPR could also be a catalyst for innovation?
-What if consumers had greater control over not just their banking data, but all their data, in a transparent way?
+Could the GDPR also be a catalyst for innovation?
+What if consumers had greater control over not just their banking data, but alltheir data, in a transparent way?
 Could this result in Open Energy or Open Telco ecosystems?
 What if they were interoperable across sectors?
 What new services could be created?

 Safe data sharing

-This concept of an individual allowing their personal data to flow safely and securely between multilateral parties has become known as ‘data mobility’.
-This presents a huge opportunity to create personal, social and economic benefits which are distributed more fairly than current bi-lateral flows of data.
-That’s why BT is participating in a cross-sector initiative, devised by Ctrl Shift, along with British Gas, Barclays, BBC, and Facebook, and facilitated by digi.me, to better understand the possibility and potential of safe data sharing in a Data Mobility Infrastructure Sandbox.
-The aim of which is to test hypotheses around data mobility, namely, can it create greater value for consumers than existing data sharing models, and can data be shared safely?
-The report on the first phase of the Sandbox’s research can be found here.
+This concept of an individual allowing their personal data to flow safely and securely between multilateral parties has become known as ‘data mobility.
+This presents a huge opportunity to create personal, social, and economic benefits which are distributed more fairly than current bilateral flows of data.
+That’s why BT is participating in a cross-sector initiative, devised by Ctrl-Shift, along with British Gas, Barclays, BBC, and Facebook, and facilitated by Digi.me, to better understand the possibility and potential of safe data sharing in a Data Mobility Infrastructure Sandbox.
+The aim of this is to test hypotheses around data mobility, namely, can it create greater value for consumers than existing data sharing models, and can data be shared safely?
+The report on the first phase of Sandbox’s research can be found here.

 Safe data sharing will be achieved when individuals can confidently and transparently share data whilst retaining their data protection rights.
-At the same time, organisations need to maximise safety and privacy through technical design and implementation that meets globally agreed standards.
-Individuals should easily be able to assess the trustworthiness of organisations and revoke permission for them to use their data.
-The data flow between organisations has to be done in a trusted and lawful manner – one that protects and respects the data protection rights of individuals.
-Clearly, trust is crucial to safe data sharing, which is why the sandbox is also being observed by third party specialists including the Centre for Data Ethics and Innovation (CDEI).
+At the same time, organizations need to maximize safety and privacy through technical design and implementation that meets globally agreed standards.
+Individuals should easily be able to assess the trustworthiness of organizations and revoke permission for them to use their data.
+The data flow between organizations has to be done in a trusted and lawful manner – one that protects and respects the data protection rights of individuals.
+Clearly, trust is crucial to safe data sharing, which is why the sandbox is also being observed by third-party specialists including the Centre for Data Ethics and Innovation (CDEI).